Camera Lenses: A Complete Guide for Buyers in 2025

 Types of Camera Lenses

-- Prime lenses: Fixed focal length, ideal for sharp images.
+Prime Lenses: Fixed focal length, ideal for sharp images and low-light conditions.

-- Zoom lenses: Adjustable focal length, versatile for various shots.
+Zoom Lenses: Adjustable focal length, versatile for various shooting scenarios.

 Functions and Features of Camera Lenses